NVIDIA/bionemo-framework/sub-packages/bionemo-scdl/README.md

 This creates a SingleCellMemMapDataset that is stored at 97e_scmm in large, memory-mapped arrays that enables fast access of datasets larger than the available amount of RAM on a system.

-If the dataset is large, the anndata file can be lazy-loaded and then read in based on chunks of rows in a paginated manner.
+If the dataset is large, the AnnData file can be lazy-loaded and then read in based on chunks of rows in a paginated manner.
 This can be done by setting the parameters when instantiating the SingleCellMemMapDataset:
-- `paginated_load_cutoff`, which sets the minimal file size in megabytes at which an anndata file will be read in in a paginated manner.
+- `paginated_load_cutoff`, which sets the minimal file size in megabytes at which an AnnData file will be read in in a paginated manner.
 - `load_block_row_size`, which is the number of rows that are read into memory at a given time.

 ### Interrogating single cell datasets and exploring the API